Strategic Planning Meetings

 Problems present a more nuanced challenge.
 While solutions exist, they’re not immediately apparent and often require creative thinking to uncover.
 Unlike puzzles, problems may have multiple valid solutions, each with its own trade-offs.
 They demand analysis, insight, and often require us to look beyond conventional approaches.

-Definition: A problem is a challenging situation with possible solutions, though finding the optimal path forward requires analysis, creativity, and careful consideration of options.
+Definition: A challenging situation with multiple possible solutions, though finding the optimal path forward requires analysis, creativity, and careful consideration of options.

 Messes represent the most complex category in Ackoff’s framework.
 These are systemic challenges where multiple problems intersect and interact, creating a web of interdependencies.
-Organisational transformation, market disruption, and cultural change typically fall into this category.
-Messes can’t be “solved” in a traditional sense—they must be managed and navigated strategically.
+Organisational change, market disruption, and cultural shifts typically fall into this category.
+Messes can’t be “solved” in a traditional sense.
+They must be managed and navigated strategically.

-Definition: A mess is a system of interconnected challenges that lacks clear boundaries, involves multiple stakeholders, and requires ongoing management rather than single solutions.
+Definition: A system of interconnected challenges that lacks clear boundaries, involves multiple stakeholders, and requires ongoing management rather than single solutions.

 Practical Application for Your Organisation